Frequent Asked Questions

 How does the course at UL compare with other Irish courses in architecture?

-Design Studio is at the heart of architecture education at UL.
-It is the place where all ‘subjects’ are taught, from structural theory to architectural history.
 This happens in studio through individual design projects carried out by each student and is supplemented by seminars and lectures.
 All of this work in design studio is further supported by site visits, field trips, visiting lecturers and one study trip abroad per year.

 What is ‘Design Studio’?